fluxloop/pure-sdk/iOS/README.md

 framework, please contact us if you don't yet have one. *

 We support Cocoapods, Carthage, and Dynamic Framework installation.
-If your app uses the `CoreBluetooth` framework, you may install the `PureSDKBluetooth` in addition to `PureSDK`.
+If your app uses the `CoreBluetooth` framework, you may install the `PinchSDKLegacyBluetooth` in addition to `PinchSDKLegacy`.
 All of our frameworks have bitcode and simulator slices included.

 After finishing installation, head to the `Usage` section to set the SDK up.
 The header file `Pure.h` contains documentation as well.
-If you installed the `PureSDKBluetooth` framework, take care to read the `Bluetooth` section as well.
+If you installed the `PinchSDKLegacyBluetooth` framework, take care to read the `Bluetooth` section as well.

 ### Cocoapods